RishabhShah9771/Forkify/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments
-- [Jonas Schmedtmann](https://codingheroes.io/) for the original project idea and guidance.
 - [Forkify API](https://forkify-api.herokuapp.com/) for providing recipe data.
 - Open-source libraries and tools used in the project.